gustavopsantos/Reflex/README.md

 ### MonoBehaviour Injection

-> Be aware that fields and properties with [MonoInject] are only injected into pre-existing MonoBehaviours within the scene after the SceneManager.sceneLoaded event, which happens after Awake and before Start.
+> Be aware that fields and properties with [MonoInject] are injected only into pre-existing MonoBehaviours within the scene after the SceneManager.sceneLoaded event, which happens after Awake and before Start.
 See [MonoInjector.cs](Reflex/Assets/Reflex/Scripts/Injectors/MonoInjector.cs).

+> If you want to instantiate a MonoBehaviour/Component at runtime and wants injection to happen, use the `Instantiate` method from Container.

 ```csharp
 public class MonoBehaviourInjection : MonoBehaviour